Opinion: Not all football fans will be safe at the Qatar World Cup

 “Statistically there are enough [gay] players for three football teams running out onto that pitch every week.
 At least one gay man at every single club in the Premier League, living a lie,” said Daley.
 “Why are we allowing places that aren’t safe for all fans and all players to host our most prestigious sporting events?”

 This could be the year English football actually does “come home”, but if it did, celebrating “Qatar 2022” for years to come would be wrong under the circumstances.
-At the very least our broadcasters and official sporting bodies must pressure Qatar to suspend its anti-LGBT laws before the 2022 football World Cup, so all fans can attend the games without fear of persecution.
+At the very least our broadcasters and official sporting bodies must pressure Qatar to suspend its anti-LGBT+ laws before the 2022 Fifa World Cup, so all fans can attend the games without fear of persecution.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

 Last year proved that men’s football can be a force for good.
-The Three Lions took the knee on a world stage in their most successful Uefa European Football Championship to date.
+The Three Lions took the knee on the world stage in their most successful European Championship to date.
 Marcus Rashford fought against food poverty at home.
 Jordan Henderson praised brave non-binary football fans online, stating that “Football is for everyone, no matter what”.

 Of course, it’s not always plain sailing.
 After Bukayo Saka, Jadon Sancho and Marcus Rashford missed penalties in the shootout that won Italy the tournament, racist abuse directed at the three black players cast a shadow on the England team’s achievements.
 Discrimination exists.
 But our response to discrimination matters; the nation recognised this abhorrent behaviour and attempted to stamp it out.
-Everyone from Boris Johnson to the English Football Association condemned the racism, and several people were arrested for online racist abuse.
+Everyone from Boris Johnson to the Football Association condemned the racism, and several people were arrested for online racist abuse.

-We need the same momentum going into the Fifa Men's World Cup in Qatar when it comes to homophobia.
+We need the same momentum going into this year’s World Cup in Qatar when it comes to homophobia.
 We need to recognise what’s right and wrong in football in 2022, because to ignore it would be to legitimise Qatar’s blatant human rights abuses.

 Register for free to continue reading